johmsalas/shake.nvim/README.md

 Let's register the method and assign its keybinding to `current_word`.
 This keybinding is repeatable (using `.`), usable inside macros and applies on a word object (`aw`) by default.
 We could also setup other keybindings to operate on the whole line, until end of line, a custom object or even the current word, but modifying it using Language Server Protocol (LSP)

+For the function `toggle_boolean`, features like LSP rename does not make a lot of sense, let's use only current word change

 ```lua
 local shake = require('shake')
 local toggle_boolean = shake.utils.create_wrapped_method('toggle_boolean', function(str)